yentheng0110/tp/docs/UserGuide.md

 ## Features

 ## Finding a Patient Record
+🚨 **NOTE :** this "find" command is to search for standard patient information and details. <br>
+BookBob has dedicated commands namely findAppointment,findVisit, findMedication, findDiagnosis, which you can read about in the next sections below. <br>

-Searches for patient records based on search parameters such as name, NRIC, phone number, home address, date of birth, allergies, sex, or medical history.<br>
+"find" Searches for patient records based on search parameters such as name, NRIC, phone number, home address, date of birth, allergies, sex, or medical history.<br>
 Format: find Prefix/Value where Prefix can be:
 - n/NAME
 - ic/NRIC